 But you also have an option to deploy Jenkins X as serverless Jenkins.
 “Serverless, ” really?
 Yet another marketing guru surfing the buzzwords wave?

-In this specific flavor, Jenkins master job management is fully replaced by Prow , a component created and intensively used by Kubernetes community to manage Kubernetes contributions.
+In this specific flavor, Jenkins controller job management is fully replaced by Prow , a component created and intensively used by Kubernetes community to manage Kubernetes contributions.
 Prow is an event based job orchestrator, reacting to GitHub events.
 It can trigger some actions on push, pull-requests, comments, labels, etc. This allows to create a whole code review and validation workflow based only on events, created by Git(Hub) actions.
 Prow is a low overhead service installed once and will serve all hosted Teams on your Jenkins X cluster.

 In Jenkins X serverless , the CI/CD equivalent for serverless “functions” are the Jenkinsfile hosted in Git repositories you want to execute to react to Git events.
 Let’s say you created a pull-request for awesome feature you just designed.
 This generates an event (GitHub pull-request created) Prow will trap, and according to configuration (set automatically by Jenkins X) will trigger a Jenkins Pipeline Build.
-This is a full replacement for the build queue managed by classic Jenkins masters, fully event-driven and relying on Kubernetes to offer scalable build capabilities.
+This is a full replacement for the build queue managed by classic Jenkins controllers, fully event-driven and relying on Kubernetes to offer scalable build capabilities.

-The actual Pipeline execution take place within a temporary Jenkins master, customized to trigger a build immediately after boot based on a local Jenkinsfile, and shut down after completion.
+The actual Pipeline execution take place within a temporary Jenkins controller, customized to trigger a build immediately after boot based on a local Jenkinsfile, and shut down after completion.
 Read more on Jenkinsfile Runner here .

 A major benefit of this approach, is that your CI/CD service will easily scale with development activity of your teams.
-You don’t consume unnecessary resources hosting Jenkins masters for inactive teams, getting more resources available for your Builds and services.
+You don’t consume unnecessary resources hosting Jenkins controllers for inactive teams, getting more resources available for your Builds and services.

 ►► “No Compute Cost When Idle ” - checked